superdurszlak/superdurszlak.github.io/_posts/2024-09-28-the-four-horsemen-of-network-communication.md

 ## Bandwidth and throughput

 Historically speaking, networks are invariably, inherently slow.
 Surely enough, you can arrange a &ge;1 Gbps optic fibre connection with your ISP and even get close to this transfer on a good day, and in data centers around the world they probably have connections capable of 100 Gbps, if not more.
 On the other hand, a typical wired connection is going to be _much_ slower than that, and cellular networks are typically even slower.
 The reason is that even if you have the best LTE or 5G signal out there, it is useful as long as the BTS providing you the service is not too overwhelmed with nearby devices.
-In fact, my friend who lived in Karpacz, Poland had plenty of base stations around, and yet when throngs of tourists came over to Karpacz, or when the [Economic Forum](https://www.forum-ekonomiczne.pl/en) was held there, the network became hopelessly overwhelmed, to the point calling emergency numbers would often be impossible.
+In fact, my friend had plenty of base stations around when he lived in Karpacz, Poland, and yet when throngs of tourists came over to Karpacz, or when the [Economic Forum](https://www.forum-ekonomiczne.pl/en) was held there, the network would become hopelessly overwhelmed - to the point calling emergency numbers would often be impossible.

 Compare all of this with what computers are capable of internally.
 Even disk storage has become significantly faster in the last decade or so, first with widespread adoption of [SSD](https://en.wikipedia.org/wiki/Solid-state_drive) - and more recently large-scale introduction of [NVMe and PCIe consumer disks](https://eu.crucial.com/articles/about-ssd/m2-with-pcie-or-sata).
 Read and write speeds in excess of 1 GB/s (&thickapprox; 8 Gbps) are the norm for NVMe / PCIe disks, and this performance is quite consistent as opposed to network, where your IPS usually operates on a best-effort basis.
 High-end SSDs have already surpassed 12 GB/s (&thickapprox; 100 Gbps), besting the fastest optic fibre networks I have heard of so far, which are not available for an average Joe like us anyway.
 RAM and GPU buses are even faster, anyway, and the transfer speeds there are already approaching, if they have not yet exceeded 100 GB/s (&thickapprox; 800 Gbps), and even then MOBO-mounted RAM access is slower than what CPUs and GPUs can pull off with SoC memory and caches.

 What is more, the hardware resources in a PC, laptop, or Smart TV are there for almost exclusive use of the owner.
 They get utilized by OS, programs and services you run on them - consciously or not - meaning that you have at least rudimentary control of these resources.
 If there are a lot of files to copy from a USB stick to your hard disk or vice versa, or if you are rendering videos, you can simply turn off less needed programs that would compete for the same resources and are not immediately needed.
 In case of networks, however, the resources are shared - if not with your co-workers in an office, then with your family in case of home WiFi, or people nearby whenever you use cellular network.
 What is more, even if you live alone and access the Internet over the wire - the Quality of Service is limited by the infrastructure your ISP has in your are, then on how well is your town or district connected to other areas, then how well connected your country is with the rest of the world.
 If an entire neighborhood is connected via a 10 Gbps optic fibre, it is physically impossible that everyone could enjoy their 1 Gbps internet and push it to its limits, _simultaneously_.

+### When is bandwidth a problem?

+In my experience, there are several reasons why bandwidth could become a problem in distributed systems:
+- When edge devices (e.g. mobile) need to operate in an environment with limited network availability,
+- Since components of distributed systems need to be installed somehow, actually downloading them from all sorts of repositories or registries takes time,
+- While not too frequent in the industries I have worked with so far, it is not impossible for server's network connection to be saturated with transfers.

+To begin with, server-to-server communication is quite privileged - in the sense that network bandwidth is usually good enough to not to have to worry about it, at least initially.
+We have grown used to using rather bloated, text-based data formats to exchange information, such as [XML](https://www.w3.org/TR/1998/REC-xml-19980210/) and [JSON](https://datatracker.ietf.org/doc/html/rfc8259).
+Only recently we started appreciating binary formats again, and the likes of [Protocol Buffers](https://protobuf.dev/overview/) and communication based on [gRPC](https://grpc.io/) are all the rage.
+An end user using a limited, low-bandwidth cellular network is in a far more precarious position - with a throughput measured in low megabits or even hundreds of kilobits per second, and oftentimes with limits on transfer usage imposed by their provider.
+In their case, excessive bandwidth usage is visible from day one, rather than after attaining a certain scale.

+In day-to-day Software Engineer's work, bandwidth can become problematic as various dependencies need to be downloaded on different occasions:
+- When you are setting up your local development environment, and whenever dependencies require an update,
+- When they cause build times in CI/CD pipelines to go up, as the pipeline is busy for seconds or minutes just downloading Java libraries or OCI base images,
+- During deployments, when all the application artifacts need to be uploaded to their target environments before they can actually run there.

+The best way to manage this problem is to be mindful about your project dependencies:
+- Do not keep dependencies if they are not needed - as obvious as it sounds, almost every project has some overlooked dependencies that could be removed,
+- Use lightweight alternatives - a hallmark example is using Alpine / Distro-less base images as opposed to full Linux images, which has the added benefit of being somewhat more secure than running a full-fledged distro with SSH and other services,
+- Avoid needless re-downloading - it is often possible to limit the number of cases a dependency or artifact requires downloading by reasonable caching, and in case of OCI images intermediate images can be pre-built with dependencies required by final image.

+Lastly, one needs to be considerate about bandwidth usage induced by the systems they are building.
+This may be difficult to notice at a lower scale, but as the traffic keeps growing sending large JSON or XML payloads back and forth between servers can become problematic.
+To give one example, if a server send and receives 10MB payloads for each request, it means approximately 80 Mbps throughput in each direction just to handle a single request per second!
+At 100 rps, the throughput would already be 8 Gbps.
+It is quite likely that network bandwidth would become problematic - therefore, one could consider limiting payloads size.
+This can be done by limiting redundancy, increasing granularity (if feasible), introducing a more information-dense format, such as binary, and finally by utilizing compression.

 {% capture throughput_insight %}
 Networks can approach SSD drive transfers on a good day, though they will usually struggle to keep up for extended periods, and they are orders of magnitude slower than other media in a typical personal computer or server.
 This means that whenever large amounts of data need to be transferred from one destination to another, network is going to be the limiting factor.
 What is more, network infrastructure is shared with multiple participants, and overall usage of available bandwidth has significant impact on throughput attainable by individual participants.